jeroen66124/jeroen66124.github.io/_posts/2023-04-12-remote-gaming-setup-steam-link-playnite.md

 ## Project Showcase

 ![1](/assets/public-1/6.png)
+_Full Screen Mode on Playnite with PS5ish Theme_

 ![1](/assets/public-1/7.png)
+_Browsing Game Library on Playnite with PS5ish Theme_

 > This guide can also be applied to an Android / Apple TV.
 Install the Steam Link app from the [Play Store](https://play.google.com/store/apps/details?id=com.valvesoftware.steamlink) or [App Store](https://apps.apple.com/us/app/steam-link/id1246969117).
 When installed, continue the guide from the [Set up Playnite](https://vskills.nl/posts/remote-gaming-setup-steam-link-playnite/#step-3-set-up-playnite) section
 {: .prompt-tip }